 Listen To Our Podcast Basket Weaving, Small Scale Production, Women and Poverty below or by clicking here.

 In Asia, bamboo has long been favored as a popular scaffolding material for buildings, including some high-rise buildings.
-Whereas rattan has been traditionally used for furniture or baskets.
+At the same time, rattan has been traditionally used for furniture or baskets.

 Without people having access to rattan and bamboo many people around the world would fall into poverty.
 In a place like Vietnam, the production, distribution, and manufacturing of rattan and bamboo are helping to support entire villages and communities.